toddreed/Touchpose/README.md

 }
 ```

-That’s it; no other steps are needed.
+If you’re using Objective-C, that’s it; no other steps are needed.
+For
+Swift 3, keep reading.

 ## Installation